JafethvE/ExilianWinterCreativeCompetition2023.Frontend/README.md

 # The Hibernation database

 ## What it is
-This is a C#/.NET frontend application to go with [this backend](https://github.com/JafethvE/ExilianWinterCreativeCompetition2023).
+This is a frontend application to go with [this backend](https://github.com/JafethvE/ExilianWinterCreativeCompetition2023).
 It offers a simple GUI to view and modify the entries in the backend's database.

 ## How it works
-This application uses the backend's REST interface to view, modify, and/or delete database entries.
+This is a C#/.NET application that uses the backend's REST interface to view, modify, and/or delete database entries.

 ## Running it